 First, it is important to understand the behaviors of coyotes.
 Using coyote sounds will enhance distress sounds and give the animals confidence.
 You can use distress sounds, such as scratching leaves with your hand when calling a gobbler.
 The calls are also very realistic, and they will create pictures in the animal’s head.
 To learn how to use a coyote call, start by researching the species you’re hunting.

 The next step in calling a turkey is to identify the female coyote.
 This type of call works especially well if you’re hunting in the late spring and early summer.
 Coyotes are territorial and hunt in pairs.
 If you hear a coyote howling, you can easily pinpoint it and use periodic howls as a signal.
 During this time of year, coyotes are especially likely to seek out shade and water.
 In these situations, predator decoys will be the best option.

 If you’ve been hunting for years, you might be familiar with the use of coyote vocals.
 This method has gained a lot of popularity over the last decade and can add a lot of spice to your hunt.
-One popular vocal technique is to begin with coyote howls and wait for two to three minutes, then play distress sounds like distressed rabbit call.
+One popular vocal technique is, to begin with, coyote howls and wait for two to three minutes, then play distressed sounds like distressed rabbit calls.